Tychobra/polished/README.md

 Polished provides 2 options for data storage:

 1. Using the [polished.tech API](https://polished.tech).
 The polished.tech API is the easiest way to deploy polished.
-It does not require database setup; we maintain the database.
+It does not require database setup or API hosting; we maintain the database and host the API.
 Simply copy and paste your API key from polished.tech and you are ready to add polished to your Shiny app.
-2. Using your own database.
-This naturally requires you to set up and maintain a database.
-Polished provides functions to help make this as easy as possible, but it does require database knowledge.
+2. Using your own database and hosting the polished API on your own server.
+This naturally requires you to set up and maintain a database and API hosting server.
+Polished provides functions to help make this as easy as possible, but it does require database and server knowledge and continued maintenace.

 If you want to use the [polished.tech API](https://polished.tech), go to polished.tech and follow the [Get Started](https://polished.tech/get-started) instructions.
-If you want to use your own database, continue reading this README.
+If you want to use your own database and API srver, continue reading this README.

 ### Requirements